RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     type: kubernetes.io/dockerconfigjson
     ~~~

-11. Update the snapshot file to a known good pre-release snapshot.
-If not know ask the Red Hat Field Product Manager and they can provide that.
+11. Update the `snapshot.ver` to a known good pre-release snapshot (this value will be provided to you by a Field PM).
 The updated file will look similar to the one below:

     ~~~bash
     $ cat ~/deploy/snapshot.ver